 - Are their terms reasonable?
 They may expect a very large share of any award you win.

 - What are their qualifications?
 Some claim that they have qualifications that they do not really have, others give themselves such names as 'legal advisers', which gives you the impression that they have some sort of legal qualification, when in reality this term may mean little.

 The best representation you can have at an employment tribunal may well be that which is provided by a trained trade union representative.
 He or she is very likely to have considerable experience of how the tribunals work, will understand workplace issues better, and be able to spot workplace-specific errors made by your employer that an outside adviser would probably miss.
-Surveys have consistently shown that in cases where the claimant is represented by a trade union, they are more likely to be successful and will get much better compensation.

 If you are not a member of a union, you may be able to get free legal advice from your local Law Centre, if you live in a larger town or city, or the Free Representation Unit in London.
 Otherwise, Acas can provide advice (though not representation), as can staff at a Citizens Advice.

 If you do want to use a lawyer, make sure you choose one who has direct experience of employment tribunal representation (as lawyers often specialise in particular areas of the law).
 Someone who sold your house may have no experience of employment law.